deepchecks/deepchecks/docs/source/user-guide/tabular/dataset_object.rst

 - **features** - Specifies the columns used by model for training.
   Used for defining only a subset of the columns in the data as features.
 If not supplied then all of the columns that aren't explicitly specified as ``label``, ``date``, or ``index`` are considered to be features.
+- **name** - The dataset name to present in the displays instead of Train or Test.

 The Dataset's metadata properties are all optional.
 Check out the API Reference for more details.